Rural Vietnamese mourn loved ones feared dead in back of British truck

 “That girl who said in her message that she couldn’t breathe in the truck?
 Her parents can’t breathe here at home,” Nam said.

-Additional reporting by David Milliken and Kate Holton in London; Writing by James Pearson; Editing by Lincoln Feast, Stephen Coates and Frances Kerry
+Additional reporting by David Milliken and Kate Holton in London; Writing by James Pearson; Editing by Lincoln Feast, Stephen Coates, Frances Kerry and Alex Richardson